Limit sets for modules over groups on CAT(0) spaces -- from the Euclidean to the hyperbolic: Extended Outline

 Thus the invariant $\Sigma ^{0} (G;A)$ (which equals $\Sigma (G_\text {ab}\otimes {\R};A)$ of the present paper) has extensions in two directions: The Bieri-Neumann-Strebel extension which replaces $A$ by a non-abelian $G$-group $N$, and the Bieri-Renz extension to higher dimensions.
 The two extensions have substantial intersection beyond $\Sigma ^{0} (G;A)$: this intersection contains the invariant which plays a crucial role in the theory and is therefore often referred to as the $\Sigma$-{\it invariant} (or the {\it Bieri-Neumann-Strebel invariant}) of $G$.
 When $G$ is a $3$-manifold group $\Sigma _{G'}$ recovers the Thurston norm \cite{Th86}.

-\begin{Rem} \begin{enumerate}[1.] \item If $M$ is a proper $CAT(0)$ $G$-space and $A$ is a finitely generated $G$-module we do have corresponding extensions of our horospherical limit set $\Sigma (M;A)$, namely higher dimensional invariants $\Sigma ^{k}(M;A)$ (the present case being $k=0$) defined when $A$ is of type $FP_k$, and, as was mentioned in Section \ref{extension1}, $\Sigma (M;N)$ for certain non-abelian $G$-groups.
-These will appear in subsequent papers. \item Higher-dimensional homotopical invariants $\Sigma ^{k}(M)$ have already been investigated in \cite{BG03}, hence $\Sigma ^{1}(M)=\Sigma ^{1}(M;{\Z})$ is already available. \end{enumerate} \end{Rem}
+\begin{Rem} \begin{enumerate}[1.] \item If $M$ is a proper $CAT(0)$ $G$-space and $A$ is a finitely generated $G$-module we do have corresponding extensions of our horospherical limit set $\Sigma (M;A)$, namely higher dimensional invariants $\Sigma ^{k}(M;A)$ (the present case being $k=0$) defined when $A$ is of type $FP_k$, and even $\Sigma (M;N)$ where $A$ is replaced by a non-abelian $G$-group $N$.
+These will appear in subsequent papers. \item Higher-dimensional homotopical invariants $\Sigma ^{k}(M)$ have already been investigated in \cite{BGe03}, hence $\Sigma ^{1}(M)=\Sigma ^{1}(M;{\Z})$ is already available. \end{enumerate} \end{Rem}

 {\bf C. The case when the group $G$ is abelian} The case when the group $G$ is abelian goes back to the paper \cite{BS80} where $\Sigma ^{0}(G;A)$ was introduced as a tool to decide exactly when a finitely generated metabelian group $\Gamma$ which fits into a short exact sequence $1\to A\to \Gamma \to G\to 1$ admits a finite presentation: